 What this means is that you write one check for the entire year’s tuition.
-Some schools will give you a cash discount when you pay the entire bill up front.
+Some schools will give you a cash discount when you pay the entire bill upfront.
 Paying tuition in one payment usually takes care of everything except the sundries.
-Sundries are charges for riding lessons, some elective courses, some athletic activities, music lessons and so on.
+Sundries are charged for riding lessons, elective courses, athletic activities, music lessons, and so on.
 Most schools will bill you monthly for those charges.

 Tuition Payment Plans

 Most tuition payment plans are arranged through and managed by an outside tuition payment firm.
 Usually, you will pay a registration or setup fee of between $50-100 when you use the tuition payment plan option.
 You pay the tuition payment plan from the schools spread over 10 monthly payments.
 The tuition payment plan firm pays the school twice a year: once in the summer before the fall semester begins and another payment in December before the winter semester begins.
 Be aware that whether you pay in one or two payments or use a tuition payment plan, you must take out tuition insurance.
 Tuition insurance is not optional.
 Many schools will even factor tuition insurance into your contract terms.
 You need tuition insurance for those unexpected situations which can and do occur when you least expect them.
 For example, your child becomes seriously ill or injured, requiring her to withdraw from school.
 You are still obligated to pay her tuition even if she cannot go to school.
 Tuition insurance covers those situations, protecting both you and the school.